Connecticut is fortunate to have over 180 public lakes and ponds

 through the ice or just want to relax on a warm summerís day fishing for bluegills, Connecticut anglers are provided with great opportunities to catch a wide variety of fish throughout the year.
 Getting a license is easy and convenient right from the comfort of your own computer via our Online Sportsmen Licensing

 News and Information.
 We want to get fishing related information to you in a timely manner.

-Trout Fishing - Opening Day is the third Saturday of April and for most waters closes on the last day of February.
+Trout Fishing - Opening Day is the second Saturday of April and for most waters closes on the last day of February.

 Trout Stocking Maps